Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/configuring_the_environment.md

 ---
 title: "Configuring  the environment"
 linkTitle: "Configuring the environment"
 weight: 350
----This topic describes how to configure the environment for a directory type exit.
+--- This topic describes how to configure the environment for a directory type exit.
 Before you submit a directory type EXIT, you must customize the following {{< TransferCFT/axwayvariablesComponentShortName  >}} objects: